56th Annual Sugar Bowl Classic ~ January 1, 1990

 Whew!
 That was close.

-Miami entered the Sugar Bowl as a nine-point favorite, the biggest spread of that New Year's Day, but, with 2:53 remaining, Alabama was suddenly within reach of tie - just as damaging as a loss for a team angling for the national championship.
+Miami entered the 1990 Sugar Bowl as a nine-point favorite, the biggest spread of that New Year's Day, but in the final minutes of the game, Alabama was suddenly within reach of tie - just as damaging as a loss for a team angling for the national championship.

-"To have the opportunity to possibly win the national championship is a credit to our players and coaches," said Dennis Erickson, but he cautioned, "people still have to vote."
+"To have the opportunity to possibly win the national championship is a credit to our players and coaches," said Miami coach Dennis Erickson, but he cautioned, "people still have to vote."

-Alabama looked like it might do the voting in the first half, after which the Hurricanes led only 20-17.
-Those opening 30 minutes produced more yards - 412, the Crimson Tide garnering 163 - than either of the coaches expected.
+Alabama gave the voters plenty to think about in the first half, after which the Hurricanes led only 20-17.
+Those opening 30 minutes produced a flood of yards (412) in what was expected to be a defensive battle.
 ‘Bama's 17 points were the most allowed in a half by Miami all season, although there was a general feeling in the Superdome that the Crimson Tide was an outmanned team that just kept dodging the knockout blow.

 "I saw the pressure coming," Hollingsworth said.
 "It was to pick up the blitz.
 What they did all day was to put man-on-man single coverage on our receivers and try to get pressure on me.
 I didn't see Marco catch the ball, but I was happy that he did."